Encoding many-valued logic in $\lambda$-calculus: Encoding three-valued logic in the finite -calculus

 \section{Encoding three-valued logic in the finite $\lambda\Iterm$-calculus}

 The $\lambda$-calculus that Church used in his unfortunate attempt towards a foundation of mathematics was the $\lambda\Iterm$-calculus.
-This calculus differs from the common $\lambda$-calculus $\lb$ by the restriction of its set of $\lambda$-terms.
+This calculus differs from the common $\lambda$-calculus $\lb$ by a restriction on the set of $\lambda$-terms.
 Terms in the $\lambda\Iterm$-calculus only contain abstractions of the form $\lambda x.M$ if $x$ occurs free in $M$.
 For example the terms $\lambda xy.x$ and $\lambda xy.y$ that we used for the Booleans are now forbidden.
 So we cannot use the Church encoding of Boolean logic as before.

-The consequence of this restriction is that terms in the $\lambda\Iterm$-calculus have two pleasant properties: (i) if a term has a finite normal form, it cannot have an infinite reduction, and (ii) if a term has a finite normal form then all its subterms must also have a normal form~\cite{Church1941}.
+The consequence of this restriction is that terms in the $\lambda\Iterm$-calculus have two properties Church deemed important: (i) if a term has a finite normal form, it cannot have an infinite reduction, and (ii) if a term has a finite normal form then all its subterms must also have a normal form~\cite{Church1941}.
+These properties don't hold in the classical $\lambda$-calculus.